 Build a DIY concrete block retaining wall out of pavers for an easy landscape makeover.

 Pavers work well for retaining walls less than four feet tall.
-We recommended a DIY approach for short retaining wall projects anyway – projects for tall retaining walls with a heavy backload require professional assistance.
+I suggest doing it yourself for short retaining wall projects.
+For tall retaining walls with heavy weight, you may need help from a professional.

 Build your paver retaining wall by stacking concrete blocks in rows to form a barrier.
-The key to creating a sturdy concrete wall is to build it on a heavily compacted base.
-We recommend renting compaction equipment from a home improvement store to get the job done.
+The key to creating a strong concrete wall is to build it on a heavily compacted base.
+I recommend renting compaction equipment from a home improvement store to get the job done.

 If you’d like a cheaper option than concrete blocks, try a retaining wall made of poured concrete.
-Build a mold out of wood planks and pour concrete in to form a wall.
+Build a mold out of wood planks and pour concrete in to build blocks.
+You can use these retaining wall blocks to form a wall that looks similar to pavers.

 Add a tiered retaining wall to your property to increase your home’s curb appeal and usable space.

-Add mulch to the space between each wall to improve drainage and create a spot suited for plant growth.
+Add mulch to the space between each wall to support proper drainage and create a spot suited for plant growth.
 Then, level up your garden space by filling each tier with flowering plants and shrubs.
-Create a stunning design with a water feature that cascades from level to level.
+You can even create a stunning design with a water feature that cascades from level to level.

 A planter retaining wall is the perfect choice for those seeking enhanced garden space without a multitiered wall.